Hedge funds attracting cash in 2012 rebound

 Crispin Odey’s Odey European fund gained 21.1 percent and Johnny de la Hey’s Tosca fund rose 13.7 percent to mid-March, while Michael Hintze’s $1.4 billion CQS Directional Opportunities fund was up 13.9 percent to end-February.

-Markets have been boosted by the European Central Bank’s 1 trillion euro cash injection - the so-called Long Term Refinancing Operations - designed to avoid another credit crunch.
+Markets have been boosted by the European Central Bank’s 1 trillion euro ($1.31 trillion) cash injection - the so-called Long Term Refinancing Operations - designed to avoid another credit crunch.